nucypher/nucypher/docs/source/support/faq.rst

 Q: How much does Alice pay?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Alice provides an upfront deposit that covers the entirety of the sharing policy's duration (in periods), for all the Ursulas required to service the policy.
-Currently, Ursulas may choose a discretionary payment rate per period, which Alices discover on an Ursula-by-Ursula basis by querying public network contracts.
+Currently, Ursulas may choose a discretionary payment rate per period, which Alice discovers on an Ursula-by-Ursula basis by querying public network contracts.
 In the early stages of the network, both Alice and Ursula must settle on a rate which falls within a fixed, universal range, enforced by the PolicyManager contract.

 Q: What currency does Ursula stake in (assuming Ursula is also the Staker)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~